zzhang-1/promiseLandGolden/README.md

 # promiseLandGolden
-This is recreation practice of Promise land Golden website.
+This is re-creation  of Promise land Golden Retriver website.
+Original website is : https://www.promiselandgoldens.com/

+We will be using angular 17 CLI framework for front-end & spring-boot frame work as back-end. datebase we will be using postsql;